Rumored full mouse and keyboard support for Xbox One could change the gaming landscape

 Microsoft may be readying a new weapon that could shift the balance in the interminable console wars: the mouse.
 Wait, you say, didn’t they promise that years ago, and aren’t there peripherals already available?
 Kind of.
 But going whole hog into PC-style controls allows Microsoft to create powerful synergies with Windows, performing a flanking maneuver against arch-rival Sony.

 Mouse and keyboard is, of course, the control method of choice for many games on PC, but it has remained elusive on consoles.
-Some fancy accessories have made it possible to do it, and years ago Microsoft said it would be adding in mouse support to games on its console, but the feature has in practice proved frustratingly limited.
+Some fancy accessories have made it possible to do it, and years ago Microsoft said it would be adding mouse support to games on its console, but the feature has in practice proved frustratingly limited.
 More on-screen pointing has been done with Wiimotes by far.

-Windows Central got hold of an internal presentation ostensibly from Microsoft that details what could be a full-court press on the mouse and keyboard front, which is one the company is uniquely suited to attempting.
+Windows Central got hold of an internal presentation ostensibly from Microsoft that details what could be a full-court press on the mouse and keyboard front, which is one the company is uniquely suited to attempt.

 In fact, you may very rightly wonder why it hasn’t been attempted before now.
 The trouble isn’t implementing it but the changes that have to be made downstream of that implementation.

 For one thing, hardly any games will support the control method out of the box.
-They’ve all been made with very specific hardware in mind and it’s nontrivial to add a pointer to menus, change relative camera movement to absolute movement, and so on.
+They’ve all been made with very specific hardware in mind, and it’s nontrivial to add a pointer to menus, change relative camera movement to absolute movement and so on.

 And for another, mouse and keyboard is simply a superior form of input for some games.
 Certainly for the likes of real-time strategy and simulations, which involve a lot of menus and precise clicking — which accounts for the relative lack of those on consoles.
 But more importantly in the gaming economy, first-person shooters are massively dominated by mouse users.